California Debt Relief: The Tools You Need to Escape the Debt Trap

 California residents may benefit from the California Homeowners assistance fund, which contains several state and regional programs for homeowners.
 The programs fall within the U.S. Department of Housing and Urban Development and include:

-• CalVet Home Loans — CALVET works with veterans to help them secure an affordable home loan, while providing housing resources.
+- CalVet Home Loans — CALVET works with veterans to help them secure affordable home loans while providing housing resources.

-• HUD-approved housing counseling agencies — HUD helps people with things like mortgage delinquency, pre-purchase counseling, and workshops, as well as provides financial guides to homeownership.
+- HUD-approved housing counseling agencies — HUD helps people with things like mortgage delinquency, pre-purchase counseling, and workshops and provides financial guides to homeownership.

 For more information or resources on finding affordable housing, head to the HUDHomes website.